vice7770/vite-movie/README.md

 Decided to go with vite, a simple client side project is the best for this app.

-Next js would have been ok, but the point is to interact and expose api data to the frontend.
+Next js would have been ok, but the point is to expose and interact with api data to the frontend.

 Our routing will be managed using react-router.
 Our states will be managed by zustand/Reactquery.
 React-query might be a overkill for this app but i it will manage error and loading states for me plus its standard in the industry.